 Whenever a student-teacher relationship exists, the teacher has a special duty of care.
 This is defined as: "A teacher is to take such measures as are reasonable in the circumstances to protect a student under the teacher's charge from risks of injury that the teacher should reasonably have foreseen."
-As part of that duty, teachers are required to supervise students adequately.
+(Richards v State of Victoria (1969) VR 136 at p.
+141) As part of that duty, teachers are required to supervise students adequately.
 This requires not only protection from known hazards, but also protection from those that could arise (that is, those that the teacher should reasonably have foreseen) and against which preventive measures could be taken.